Polar

 Plots (with a little help from Matlab)

-Matlab provides functions
+provides functions that produce

-and show
+and angles.

-the Matlab built-in commands 'compass',
+we’ll discuss and show the Matlab built-in commands 'compass', 'polar'

-'polar' and 'rose'.
+and 'rose'.

 The Compass Function